NCAA’s Emmert presses Senate for ‘guardrails’ on athlete pay

 “If implemented, these laws would give some schools an unfair recruiting advantage and open the door to sponsorship arrangements being used as a recruiting inducement.
 This would create a huge imbalance among schools and could lead to corruption in the recruiting process,” Emmert said.
 “We may need Congress’ support in helping maintain uniform standards in college sports.”

-Emmert’s comments were similar to what the NCAA, the Big 12 and the Atlantic Coast Conference have been communicating to Congress with their teams of well-paid lobbyists.
-The Associated Press has found that the NCAA and the two conferences spent $750,000 last year lobbying on Capitol Hill, in part to communicate their concern that “guardrails” are needed on endorsement pay for athletes to avoid destroying college sports as we know it.
+Emmert’s comments were similar to what the NCAA, the Big 12 and the Atlantic Coast Conference have been communicating to Congress through well-paid lobbyists.
+The Associated Press has found that the NCAA and the two conferences spent $750,000 last year lobbying on Capitol Hill, in part to amplify their concern that “guardrails” are needed on endorsement pay for athletes to avoid destroying college sports as we know it.

 Sen. Jerry Moran, a Kansas Republican and the chairman of the Subcommittee on Manufacturing, Trade, and Consumer Protection, said he was not inclined to act until after the NCAA reveals its new rules.